mdejesus23/melnerdz-website/src/data/blogs/2025/12/javascript-streams/index.md

 - Always handle errors and call `.end()` on writable streams
 - Web browsers have their own Streams API for fetch responses
 - For most large file operations, streams are the right choice

----

-FAQ

-Q: Are Node.js streams the same as Web Streams?
-A: They're similar in concept but have different APIs.
-Node.js streams use EventEmitter patterns, while Web Streams use async iterators and ReadableStream/WritableStream classes.

-Q: Can I use streams with async/await?
-A: Yes.
-In Node.js, readable streams are async iterables.
-Use `for await...of` to consume them cleanly.

-Q: How do I know what chunk size to use?
-A: The default (64KB for files) works well for most cases.
-Smaller chunks reduce memory but may slow things down; larger chunks are faster but use more memory.

-Q: What if I need to process the entire file before outputting?
-A: Then streams might not be the right tool.
-Collect chunks into an array and join them, or use `fs.readFile()` for smaller files.